The latest industry news and insights

-Data recovered from the following devices and applications are considered as evidence.
-However, this is only admissible if recovered using a forensic methodology by a certified expert.
+Data that is recovered from the following devices and applications could be considered digital evidence.
+However, this is only admissible in court if recovered using a forensic methodology by a certified expert.

-The Association of Chief Police Officers (ACPO) guidelines are a set of principles for handling electronic evidence.
-It is critical that these are strictly adhered to when investigating computers or digital media as it ensures evidence continuity and admissibility of digital evidence in court.
+The Association of Chief Police Officers (ACPO) guidelines are a set of principles for handling digital evidence.
+It is critical that these guidelines are strictly adhered to when investigating computers or digital media as it ensures evidence continuity and admissibility of digital evidence in court.

 The main principles of the ACPO Good Practice Guide for Computer Based Electronic Evidence are: